-- 1) Processing Students will have time to process site issues and questions from async work and/or from issues that arise at the school site. - 2) Individual Case Studies Students will have the opportunity to debrief student cases with their live session instructor and peers.

-3) Special Topics - Students will hear from special guest speakers on topics related to school counseling during the async portion of the course.
+- 1) Processing Students will have time to process site issues and questions from async work and/or from issues that arise at the school site. - 2) Individual CS Students will have the opportunity to debrief student cases with their live session instructor and peers. - 3) Special Topics Students will hear from special guest speakers on topics related to school counseling during the async portion of the course.
 Live sessions will give students the opportunity to ask questions and dive deeper into special topics.

 Individual Supervision.
 Students will meet with both the site and live session instructor for individual supervision.
 These meetings will offer an opportunity for students to discuss personal progress and issues as well as to review tapes of practical work.
-The recommended schedule and topics for the five meetings:
+The recommended schedule and topics for the meetings:

-- 1) Discuss goals and objectives for the semester (first two weeks). - 2) Review first tape (due week 6 supervision week 7). - 3) Live session instructor connects with site supervisor/student via Skype or other virtual means to observe a small group or classroom guidance session, and then review with student (weeks 6-9). - 4) Review second tape (due week 11 supervision week 12). - 5) Wrap-up semester, process feedback, and discuss goals for Internship II (weeks 13-14).
+- 1) Discuss goals and objectives for the semester (first two weeks). - 2) Review first tape (weeks 3-5).

+- 3) Review second tape (weeks 6-10). - 4) Wrap-up semester, process feedback, and discuss plan to apply for jobs. (weeks 11-14).